telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 * __EmptyIndirectArgument__: The ArgumentInterpretation of an Empty cell value, passed as an indirect argument.

-* __NumberIndirectArgument__: The ArgumentInterpretation of a Number cell value, passed as an indirect argument. <Comment: I think I corrected a technical error by changing direct to indirect.
-Please confirm.>
+* __NumberIndirectArgument__: The ArgumentInterpretation of a Number cell value, passed as an indirect argument.

 * __BoolIndirectArgument__: The ArgumentInterpretation of a Boolean cell value, passed as an indirect argument.